IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/getting-started.md

 Select this device and choose `Next` to continue creating the AVD.

+Now the correct System Image of the emulator needs to be select.

+If you are *not* using a Mac(book) with an M1 processor:

-Select `Android R` (API level 30) as the System Image, downloading it first if necessary (by clicking "Download" next to the Release Name).
+* Select `Android R` (API level 30) as the System Image, downloading it first if necessary (by clicking "Download" next to the
+  Release Name).

+If you are using a Mac(book) with an M1 processor:

+* Select `Other Images` and choose `Android S` for an `arm64-v8a` system image downloading it first if necessary (by clicking "Download" next to the Release Name).

 ![Android Studio system image](images/android_studio_android_r.png "Android Studio system image Android R")